techschool/simplebank/README.md

 - Record all balance changes to each of the accounts.
 - Perform a money transfer between 2 accounts.

 The programming language we will use to develop the service is Golang, but the course is not just about coding in Go.
-The course is divided into 4 main parts:
+You will learn a lot of different topics regarding backend web development.
+They are presented throughout the course in 5 sections:

-1. In the first part, you will learn deeply about how to design the database, generate codes to talk to the DB in a consistent and reliable way using transactions, understand the DB isolation levels, and how to use it correctly in production.
-Besides the database, you will also learn how to use docker for local development, how to use Git to manage your codes, and how to use Github Action to run unit tests automatically.
+1. In the 1st section, you will learn deeply about how to design the database, generate codes to talk to the DB in a consistent and reliable way using transactions, understand the DB isolation levels, and how to use it correctly in production.
+Besides the database, you will also learn how to use docker for local development, how to use Git to manage your codes, and how to use GitHub Action to run unit tests automatically.

-2. In the second part, you will learn how to build a set of RESTful HTTP APIs using Gin - one of the most popular Golang frameworks for building web services.
+2. In the 2nd section, you will learn how to build a set of RESTful HTTP APIs using Gin - one of the most popular Golang frameworks for building web services.
 This includes everything from loading app configs, mocking DB for more robust unit tests, handling errors, authenticating users, and securing the APIs with JWT and PASETO access tokens.

-3. In the third part, you will learn how to build your app with Docker and deploy it to a production Kubernetes cluster on AWS.
-The lectures are very detailed with a step-by-step guide, from how to build a minimal docker image, set up a free-tier AWS account, create a production database, store and retrieve production secrets, create a Kubernetes cluster with EKS, use Github Action to automatically build and deploy the image to the EKS cluster, buy a domain name and route the traffics to the service, secure the connection with HTTPs and auto-renew TLS certificate from Let's Encrypt.
+3. In the 3rd section, you will learn how to build your app with Docker and deploy it to a production Kubernetes cluster on AWS.
+The lectures are very detailed with a step-by-step guide, from how to build a minimal docker image, set up a free-tier AWS account, create a production database, store and retrieve production secrets, create a Kubernetes cluster with EKS, use GitHub Action to automatically build and deploy the image to the EKS cluster, buy a domain name and route the traffics to the service, secure the connection with HTTPS and auto-renew TLS certificate from Let's Encrypt.

-4. The last part is a work-in-progress, where we discuss more advanced backend topics such as managing user sessions, building gRPC APIs, using gRPC gateway to serve both gRPC and HTTP with 1 single implementation of the handler, embedding Swagger documentation as part of the backend service, running asynchronous workers, gracefully shutdown servers, etc. We will keep making and uploading new videos, so please come back here to check them out from time to time.
+4. In the 4th section, we will discuss several advanced backend topics such as managing user sessions, building gRPC APIs, using gRPC gateway to serve both gRPC and HTTP requests at the same time, and embedding Swagger documentation as part of the backend service.

+5. Then the 5th section will introduce you to asynchronous processing in Golang using background workers and Redis as its message queue, and how to gracefully shut down the server to protect your processing resources.
+As this part is still a work in progress, we will keep making and uploading new videos about new topics in the future.
+So please come back here to check them out from time to time.

 This course is designed with a lot of details, so that everyone, even with very little programming experience can understand and do it by themselves.
 I strongly believe that after the course, you would be able to work much more confidently and effectively on your projects.